ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 **LINES**

-A line (also sometimes called a link) represents a communication channel allowing a relationship to be established between a remote physical device (client or server) and VIRTEL.
-The parameters for defining a line make it possible to specify:
+A line (also sometimes called a link) represents a communication channel between a remote physical device (client or server) and VIRTEL.
+The parameters for defining a line are used to specify:

 - The communication protocol used,
 - The set of associated terminals,